peterarmstrong/mule-transport-amqp/GUIDE.md

 - set-it as the reply-to property of the current message,
 - publish the message to the specified exchange,
 - wait for a response to be sent to the reply-queue (via the default exchange).

+### Programmatic message requesting

+It is possible to programmatically get messages from an AMQP queue.

+For this you need first to build a URI that identifies the AMQP queue that you want to consume from.
+Here is the syntax to use, with optional parameters in square brackets:

+    amqp://[${exchangeName}/]amqp-queue.${queueName}[?connector=${connectorName}[&...other parameters...]]

+For example, the following identifies a prexisting queue named "my-queue" and will consume it with a unique AMQP connector available in the Mule configuration:

+    amqp://amqp-queue.my-queue

+This example will create and bind a non-durable auto-delete non-exclusive queue named "new-queue" to a pre-existing exchange named "my-exchange" with the provided routing key on the specified connector:

+    amqp://my-exchange/amqp-queue.new-queue?connector=amqpAutoAckLocalhostConnector&queueDurable=false&queueExclusive=false&queueAutoDelete=true

+With such a URI defined, it is possible to retrieve a message from the queue using the Mule Client, as shown in the following code sample:

+    MuleMessage message = new MuleClient(muleContext).request("amqp://amqp-queue.my-queue", 2500L);

+The above will wait for 2.5 seconds for a message and will return null if none has shown up in the queue after this amount of time.